Manikya-Sarashetty/Bigmart-Sales-Prediction/README.md

 Step2 : Download the finalcode.

-Step3 : Make changes in the code file about setting the path to the directory and execute to get output.
+Step3 : Make changes in the code file about setting the path to the directory and execute in jupyter notebook to get output.